Severe Thunderstorm Warning issued for Republic by NWS - News Break

 Severe Thunderstorm Warning issued for Republic by NWS

-Effective: 2021-07-09 23:26:00 CDT Expires: 2021-07-10 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Republic A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR REPUBLIC COUNTY At 1125 PM CDT, severe thunderstorms were located along a line extending from 4 miles northeast of Exeter to near Esbon, moving southeast at 50 mph.
+Effective: 2021-07-09 23:19:00 CDT Expires: 2021-07-10 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Republic The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Republic County in north central Kansas * Until 1215 AM CDT. * At 1119 PM CDT, severe thunderstorms were located along a line extending from 4 miles north of Exeter to near Lebanon, moving southeast at 50 mph.
 HAZARD...70 mph wind gusts and penny size hail.
-SOURCE...Trained weather spotters measured 59 mph winds northwest of Hebron, Nebraska.
+SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Belleville, Scandia, Courtland, Cuba, Norway, Republic, Munden, Narka and Agenda.
+Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Belleville, Scandia, Courtland, Cuba, Norway, Republic, Munden, Narka and Agenda.
 HAIL...0.75IN WIND...70MPHalerts.weather.gov

 Comments / 0